antitree/keyctl-unmask/README.md

 This tool aims to unmask keychains and keys used by the Linux kernel from within a container.

+## Background

+the `keyctl()` syscall allows a user to interact with Linux kernel keyrings which store sensitive information per user, session, threat, or process (among others).
+These keyrings are used by different applications and are usually in `/proc/keys`.

+For containers, this was deemed a security risk ( and you might agree ) because you don't want your containers to be able to see your hosts' keys/keyrings or other containers' keyrings.

+On part of the original fix for this was to simply "mask" `/proc/keys` so that `cat /proc/keys` would return no results.

+**This tool Goes Florida on those masks.**

+In reality, the mask just obfuscates the keys and you're free to issue syscalls to the kernel requesting any keys you'd like.
+(Free as in Florida)
+So here we're:

+* brute forcing an `int32` to guess the keyring ID's
+* asking the Linux kernel for information about the keyring,
+* if they're found try to "Possess" them and subsequently read the keys of other containers
+* ... and even worse, the host

+Let me be clear, there is an easy solution to this problem (seccomp, user namespaces, compile time restrictions) and it's been known for years, but just like Florida's mask policy, we've decided that we don't need these things all the time because we need developers to have the freedom to develop without the hindrence of security.

+The most damaging scenario that I know of today for using this tool is if you were crazy enough to deploy Kerberos into Kubernetes and configure it to use the KEYCTL credential storage.

 ## Usage

 From within a container simply running `keyctl-unmask` will run like this: